jesperfj/hello-peer/README.md

     bin/setuphello acmestack acmespace

-This will deploy what's in the jesperfj/hello-peer Github repository (check the script).
+Note that this will deploy what's in the `jesperfj/hello-peer` Github repository.
+It will *not* deploy whatever you have on local disk.
 You can of course manually create a Heroku app in your space, push the code and set the config vars.
 This is just a convenience.

 Once the app is deployed, you can run the very same app on the EC2 instance in the VPC.
 This lets you check if the peering connection is working.
 In a separate terminal, run: